 Latch has a few marketing channels that help us to raise awareness about our products and services, and other services that may be useful for you.
 In these channels, such as latch.com, we allow you to submit your personal information if you’d like to find out more about our products or want to subscribe to our marketing communications.
 This personal information may include name, title, company name, phone number, email, and postal address.
 See “Education, announcements, and offers” to learn more about how we specifically use your information for marketing.
 If you do not wish to receive these communications, you may opt not to submit your information or opt out of the communications from within the email, text message, or Latch’s products.

 In jurisdictions that allow it, we may purchase contact information from third party datasets of people who are involved in the development, design, management, or installation of a building, such as building developers and property managers.
 We never knowingly purchase the personal information of residents for the purposes of marketing to them.
 We will also never purchase your contact information for marketing purposes if doing so infringes on local laws.
 You may opt out of any marketing communications through the means by which we sent it—for example, through an unsubscribe link if we contacted you by email.

-One of the reasons we use your personal information is to enable you to use Latch—for example, to unlock your Latch device; share access with friends, family, and trusted services; control smart home devices, and provide an access history of who accessed your space.
+One of the reasons we use your personal information is to enable you to purchase and use Latch Products and Services—for example, to ship your orders from the Latch Store; unlock your Latch device; share access with friends, family, and trusted services; control smart home devices, and provide an access history of who accessed your space.

 We try to make Latch better every day.
 We analyze how you use Latch products and services to fix bugs, improve reliability and speed, and design new features.
 Occasionally, we may also ask you to participate in an online survey, through which we may collect your name, mailing address, phone number, email address, and contact preferences.
 We will keep your answers to a survey confidential; in other respects we will treat your survey answers as described in the “Feedback” section.